 deWinter, J. & Moeller, R.M.
 (Eds.).
 (2014).
 Computer Games and Technical Communication: Critical Methods and Applications at the Intersection.
 Burlington, VT: Ashgate.
 334 pages.
 ISBN: 978-1-4724-2640-6

 Ph.D., University of Washington

 Dr. Walton has been at Utah State University since 2011.
 Her research interests include social justice, human rights, and qualitative methods for cross-cultural research.
 Primarily a field researcher, she has collaborated with organizations such as the Red Cross, Mercy Corps, and World Vision to conduct research in countries including Uganda, Kyrgyzstan, and Bolivia.
 Her work has appeared in Technical Communication Quarterly, Journal of Business and Technical Communication, and other journals and edited collections.
-Three of her co-authored articles have won national awards: the CCCC Best Article in Philosophy or Theory in 2018, the Nell Ann Pickett Award in 2017 and 2016, as well as the STC Distinguished Article Award in 2017.
+Her co-authored work has won several national awards: the CCCC Best Article in Philosophy or Theory in 2018, the Nell Ann Pickett Award in 2017 and 2016, and the STC Distinguished Article Award in 2017.